ethsana/sana-docs/docs/working-with-ant/configuration.md

 id: configuration
 ---

-Bee is a very flexible program, and can be configured in a variety of ways depending on your use case.
+Ant is a very flexible program, and can be configured in a variety of ways depending on your use case.
 This expanded section will cover configuration in detail.

 ## Important Configuration Changes

 :::important
-Before starting Bee for the first time, there is *some* configuration to do!
+Before starting Ant for the first time, there is *some* configuration to do!
 Make sure you consider updating the following recommended settings!
 :::

 ### Full Node

-By default, Bee runs as a [light node](/docs/access-the-sana/light-nodes).
-To fully participate in the swarm, you must set the `--full-node` option to `true`.
+By default, Ant runs as a [light node](/docs/access-the-sana/light-nodes).
+To fully participate in the sana, you must set the `--full-node` option to `true`.

 ### Swap Endpoint

-In order to access the blockchain, your Bee must be connected to an XDAI blockchain node on the XDAI network.
+In order to access the blockchain, your Ant must be connected to an XDAI blockchain node on the XDAI network.
 We recommend running your own XDAI Node, but if you prefer, you may also sign up to [getblock.io](https://getblock.io) API service and set your url to be `https://stake.getblock.io/mainnet/?api_key=your-api-key`

 ### NAT Address

-To enable others to connect to your node, you must broadcast your public IP and ensure Bee is accessible on the correct p2p port (default `1634`).
-We recommend that you [manually configure your external IP and check connectivity](/docs/installation/connectivity) to ensure that your Bee is able to receive inbound connections from other peers.
+To enable others to connect to your node, you must broadcast your public IP and ensure Ant is accessible on the correct p2p port (default `1634`).
+We recommend that you [manually configure your external IP and check connectivity](/docs/installation/connectivity) to ensure that your Ant is able to receive inbound connections from other peers.

 First determine your public IP address.